-The Company also continues to be obligated to pay an affiliate of Mr. Landis the purchase price of \$20 per rentable square foot of property developed for each land parcel acquired as provided in the original Development Agreement.
-During the 20-year term of the Development Agreement, until such time, if any, as the Company elects to acquire a land parcel, an affiliate of Mr. Landis will remain responsible for all carrying costs associated with such land parcel.
+The Operating Partnership also continues to be obligated to pay an affiliate of Mr. Landis the purchase price of \$20 per rentable square foot of property developed for each land parcel acquired as provided in the original Development Agreement.
+During the 20-year term of the Development Agreement, until such time, if any, as the Operating Partnership elects to acquire a land parcel, an affiliate of Mr. Landis will remain responsible for all carrying costs associated with such land parcel.

-In addition, in connection with entering into the 2004 Agreement, Mr. Landis has resigned as a director of Boston Properties, Inc., effective as of the earlier of (i) immediately prior to the Company's 2005 annual meeting of stockholders and (ii) May 11, 2005, and has agreed that Boston Properties, Inc. will have no future obligation to nominate Mr. Landis as a director of Boston Properties, Inc. The scheduled effective date of Mr. Landis's resignation will afford the Board with time, prior to the next annual stockholders meeting, to review its size and overall composition and evaluate whether it would be appropriate to identify possible candidates for nomination as a new independent director to fill the vacancy created by Mr. Landis's resignation.
-Mr. Landis did not resign because of a disagreement with Boston Properties, Inc. on any matter relating to Boston Properties, Inc.'s operations, policies or practices.
+In addition, in connection with entering into the 2004 Agreement, Mr. Landis has resigned as a director of the Company, effective as of the earlier of (i) immediately prior to the Company's 2005 annual meeting of stockholders and (ii) May 11, 2005, and has agreed that the Company will have no future obligation to nominate Mr. Landis as a director of the Company.
+The scheduled effective date of Mr. Landis's resignation will afford the Board with time, prior to the next annual stockholders meeting, to review its size and overall composition and evaluate whether it would be appropriate to identify possible candidates for nomination as a new independent director to fill the vacancy created by Mr. Landis's resignation.
+Mr. Landis did not resign because of a disagreement with the Company on any matter relating to the Company's operations, policies or practices.